elvisimprsntr/siriproxy-radstat/README.md

 Thermostats
 -----------

 Before installing a Radio Thermoststat you will need to ensure compatibility with your HVAC system, or have one professionally installed.
-These thermostats require either a C-Wire conection from your HVAC or an external 24VAC power supply to power the WiFi USNAP module.
+These thermostats require either a C-Wire conection from your HVAC or an external 24VAC power supply for the WiFi USNAP module.

 The [Radio Thermstat Support] (http://www.radiothermostat.com/support.html) site has excellent information and instructional videos.